What Is the Best Type of Milk for Low Glucose Levels?

-According to some controversial studies, there is a link between juvenile onset diabetes, i.e., type 1 diabetes and consumption of cow’s milk.
+According to some controversial studies, there is a link between juvenile-onset diabetes, i.e., type 1 and consumption of cow’s milk.

 Scientists came to the discovery that the composition of protein in the cow’s milk, particularly A1 beta-casein molecule is very different from the one in the human milk.
 Therefore, humans find it hard to digest it.

 Due to this autoimmune reaction, the body can make antibodies against the beta cells.
-These are the cells which make insulin, the pancreas will gradually destroy these cells, and that can lead to type 1 diabetes.
+These are the cells which make insulin, the pancreas will gradually destroy these cells, and that can lead to type 1.

-To stay on the safe side, mothers could try to breastfeed the babies until the first birthday.
+To stay on the safe side, mothers could try to breastfeed the babies until their first birthday.

 Believe it or not, but according to a review made out of 16 studies, full-fat milk can protect against heart disease, diabetes, and obesity.
 It seems that a fatty acid, i.e., the trans-palmitoleic acid in milk fat can help improve insulin sensitivity and insulin levels.

-As a matter of fact, in another study, the participants who had highest levels of this acid had 60 percent lower risk of obtaining diabetes in comparison to those participants who had the lowest levels.
+As a matter of fact, in another study, the participants who had the highest levels of this acid had a 60 percent lower risk of obtaining the condition in comparison to those participants who had the lowest levels.

 Furthermore, the fat found in milk products has butyrate.
-This is said to improve gut flora and inhibit inflammation that has been linked to chronic disease like heart disease and diabetes.
+This is said to improve gut flora and inhibit inflammation that has been linked to chronic disease.

-Another fatty acid is known as phytanic acid and CLA, i.e., conjugated linolenic acid which is a natural trans fat were found to lower the risk of heart disease and diabetes.
+Another fatty acid is known as phytanic acid and CLA, i.e., conjugated linolenic acid which is a natural trans fat were found to lower the risk of heart disease and high blood glucose levels.

-People with diabetes can consume full-fat milk from grass-fed animals.
-Avoid the diabetic milk, since they are just marketing scams.
+Those with high blood glucose levels can consume full-fat milk from grass-fed animals.
+Avoid diabetic milk, since they are just marketing scams.

-In order to find out how much you can consume there is need of some tests.
-Test your blood sugar levels before you consume milk and then test your levels one more time half an hour after you consume milk.
+In order to find out how much people can consume there is a need for some tests.
+They should test their blood sugar levels before they consume milk and then test their levels one more time half an hour after they drink milk.

 Bear in mind that during the day the insulin sensitivity varies.
-To be more specific, in case you want to consume milk 2 times per day for example at night and in the morning, ensure to test your blood sugar levels each time.
+To be more specific, in case they want to consume milk 2 times per day for example at night and in the morning, ensure to test their blood sugar levels each time.

-You should know that this depends on the kind of non-dairy milk.
-Some non-dairy milks have high carb content which can send your blood sugar on a roller-coaster.
+People should know that this depends on the kind of non-dairy milk.
+Some non-dairy milk has high carb content which can send our blood sugar on a roller-coaster.
 Those non-dairy milk are rice milk, any sweetened non-dairy milk, and oat milk.